 Localized gum recession – The infection which propagates moderate or advanced gum disease often begins in one area.
 Gum recession may also be caused due to over brushing with a hard bristle brush, or due to a tooth that is not positioned properly.
 Immediate treatment is required to prevent further spreading.

 - Before crown lengthening – The periodontist may lengthen the crown of the tooth by removing surrounding soft tissue to provide more tooth exposure.

 - Ridge augmentation – This procedure, often called “recontouring,” may be required to correct an uneven gum line.
 Before embarking on treatment, a periodontist needs to treat any bacterial infections and periodontitis.

 In the case of mild/moderate periodontal problems, the focus of the periodontist will be on curing the underlying bacterial infection and then providing advice on the most appropriate home cleaning methods.

 Sometimes a deep scaling is needed to remove the bacterial plaque and calculus (tartar) from the teeth and tissues.
 Where periodontal disease is advanced, and the jawbone has regressed significantly, more intensive cleaning may be recommended, and loose teeth that cannot be saved will be removed.

 The periodontist is trained in all aspects of dental implant procedures, which can restore functionality to the mouth when teeth have been affected by periodontitis.

-Because periodontal disease is progressive, it is essential to remove the bacteria and calculus build up to halt the spread of the infection.
-Your dentist will be happy to advise you on effective cleaning methods and treatment options.
+Because periodontal disease is progressive, it is essential to remove the bacteria and calculus build-up to halt the spread of the infection.
+Your dentist will gladly advise you on effective cleaning methods and treatment options.

 Regular dental appointments help Drs.
-Lafferty & Bleak routinely monitor your smile for the potential development of gum disease.
+Lafferty routinely monitor your smile for the potential development of gum disease.
 Call today to schedule your next cleaning and exam with our Albuquerque dentist.